 Overall, AI and ML are coming into biotech and are here to stay.
 What will exactly happen is still up for debate, and AI biotech companies are still being formed, with good reason.
 The future of biotech is being written at this moment.
 The question is: who is writing it and what are they writing?

 Michael Snyder.
-MBA Candidate at the Graduate School of Business at Stanford.
+MBA & MS in Bioengineering candidate at Stanford.
 Formerly a bioengineering researcher at EPFL and Boston University.

-Images from Dmitry Rybin, Phonlamai Photo, Elnur, agsandrew, Bas Nastassia / shutterstock.com
+Images from chombosan, Phonlamai Photo, Elnur, agsandrew, Bas Nastassia / shutterstock.com